 Takeaway - Campaign Attribution can be applied to Experiences to track which Leads and Contacts engaged with your team.

 If your team is considering or already pursuing Conversational Marketing, Campaign Attribution will be the best fitting piece to complete the puzzle.

-In fact, Conversational Marketing Experiences are most often categorized as Campaigns alongside your Email, Webinar, and In-Person Event Campaigns (whenever those start back up!).
-This means you don’t have to change a thing to your Campaign Dashboards to measure Conversational Marketing impact.
+In fact, Conversational Marketing Experiences are most often categorized as Campaigns alongside your Email, Webinar, and In-Person Event Campaigns.
+This means you don’t have to change a thing to your Campaign Dashboards to measure Conversational Marketing impact in 2022.
 You’ll be tracking it the moment you send your first chat.

 But wait, there’s more!